Monday, October 15, 2012

 Clockwise Cat prefers to receive poetry that is in some way akin to the Symbolist, Dadaist, Surrealist, Beat, spoken word, and experimental genres.
 However, we will regard all well-crafted submissions that somehow flout conventions.
 (In other words, if your poem is in any way "academic" in style, it better damn well be imaginatively academic - and of course, that's a rather oxymoronic qualification.
 But, of course, anything is possible, so don't be shy if you think your piece fits the style and purview of the magazine.)

-Quantity and length: Please submit no more than TWO poems of reasonable length.
+Quantity and length: Please submit no more than TWO (DOS, DEUX, ZWEI) poems of reasonable length.

 REVIEWS:

 When submitting book, music, and movie reviews, be reminded that we prefer reviews of books and films that are progressive in theme or in style and of music that is forward-looking rather than that which uninspiringly retreads past styles.
 Again, use your best judgment in this regard, for we’ll certainly use ours.
 Please note that your review does NOT have to be about a recently released book, movie, or CD.
 Your may review something that was released years, or even decades, or even centuries, ago.
-Reviews of books, movies and music that you read/saw/heard in the future when you time-traveled/hallucinated last week are not acceptable, however.
+Reviews of books, movies and music that you read/saw/heard in the future when you time-traveled/hallucinated last week are not acceptable, however, although we may change our mind on this.

-Quantity and length: Please submit TWO reviews of no more than around 1,500 words.
+Quantity and length: Please submit up to TWO reviews of no more than around 1,500 words.

 POLEMICS: